wellmoonloft/ilus/README-en_US.md

 3. Install bee tool：`go get github.com/beego/bee`

+4. Install yaml.v2：`go get gopkg.in/yaml.v2`

-4. Install mysql driver for Golang：`go get -u github.com/go-sql-driver/mysql`
+5. Install mysql driver for Golang：`go get -u github.com/go-sql-driver/mysql`

-5. Install redis module for Golang：`go get github.com/gomodule/redigo/redis`
+6. Install redis module for Golang：`go get github.com/gomodule/redigo/redis`

-6. Clone code, and change [mysql] in `app.conf`（ for default `is_cache=false`, you can make it `true` if you need ）
+7. Clone code, and change [mysql] in `app.conf`（ for default `is_cache=false`, you can make it `true` if you need ）

-7. Build a new schema in mysql，schema name must bee same with what you code in `app.conf`
+8. Build a new schema in mysql，schema name must bee same with what you code in `app.conf`

-8. `run main.go`
+9. `run main.go`

 >DB table will be auto build